MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/get-started-use-app-studio.md

 <img  width="450px" title="Adding a messaging extension" src="~/assets/images/get-started/app-studio-manifest-editor-mess-ext.png"/>

 The sample messaging extension is listed in the right hand pane under *Messaging Extensions*.
 This time you will simply copy the app ID that you created previously for your bot.
-Because of this re-use you will not need to register an id for this messaging extension.
+Because of this re-use you will not need to register an id for the messaging extension.

 In the Messaging Extension dialog enter the name of your messaging extension `Contoso messaging Extension`, and click *Create*.

 #### Register your app in Teams

-You have completed entering the details of your app, but two steps remain.
-First you must use the Test and Distribute section of App Studio to install your app in Teams, and second you must update your hosted application with the App IDs and passwords for your bot and your messaging extension.
+You have now completed entering the details of your app, but two steps remain.
+First you must use the Test and Distribute section of App Studio to install your app in Teams, and second you must update your hosted application with the App ID and password for your bot.
+Remember that the sample expects to use the same App ID and password for both the bot and the messaging extension.

 Click on the *Test and distribute* item under *Finish* in the left hand column of App Studio.